junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 in the Terraform output, or in the AWS Lambda console.
 Visiting the URL in your browser should return a "Hello from /".
 You can play around with the output by changing the path in the URL.

 You should also be careful with public Function Urls.
-While they are convenient for easily testing things, they can easily be abused by malicious actors.
+While they are convenient for testing, they can easily be abused by malicious actors if the url is guessed or leaked.
 If you're planning on using the function in production, you should consider securing it through either IAM_AUTH, through a service like AWS API Gateway, or by proxying through another service like  CloudFront where you can add additional security measures.

 With the function deployed and working, we'll now move onto building a more complete API service using the Axum framework.